AscendingPassage.com HOME PAGE.

 darkness.
 How impossible it is for us to conceive the mental attitude

-of that king who, during some half-century, spent the lives of
+of that king who, during thirty-some years, spent the lives of

 thousands and thousands of his people in the construction of this